zhinoo-zobairi/GO/RULES.md

 for INDEX, ELEMENT := range SLICE {
 }
 ```
 - The element is a copy of the value at that index.
+So:
+    - Use for _, v := range slice when you only need to **read**.
+    - Use for i := range slice when you need to **modify elements in place**.

 # Slices

 * Go has two related sequence types: